configcat/docs/website/docs/advanced/proxy.md

 ### Communication

-There are three ways how the Proxy is informed about the availability of new feature flag changes:
+There are three ways how the Proxy is informed about the availability of new feature flag evaluation data:
 - **Polling**: The ConfigCat SDKs within the Proxy are regularly polling the ConfigCat CDN for new `config.json` versions.
 - **Webhook**: The Proxy has [webhook endpoints](#webhook) (for each underlying SDK) which can be set on the <a target="_blank" href="https://app.configcat.com/product/webhooks">ConfigCat Dashboard</a> to be invoked when someone saves & publishes new feature flag changes.
 - **Cache polling / file watching**: In [offline mode](#offline-mode), the Proxy can regularly poll a cache or watch a file for new `config.json` versions.